Piura

-Piura is a city in northwestern Peru located in the Sechura Desert on the Piura River.
+Piura is a city in northwestern Peru, located north of the Sechura Desert along the Piura River.
 It is the capital of the Piura Region and the Piura Province.
-Its population was 484,475 as of 2017.
+Its population was 484,475 as of 2017 and it is the 7th most populous city in Peru.
+The city is located in the central eastern part of the Piura Region, 981 kilometers from the country's capital, Lima and is near to the border with Ecuador.

-It was here that Spanish Conqueror Francisco Pizarro founded the third Spanish city in South America and first in Peru, San Miguel de Piura, in July or August 1532.
-Piura declared its independence from Spain on 4 January 1821.
+It was here that Spanish Conqueror Francisco Pizarro founded the third Spanish city in South America and first in Peru, under the name of San Miguel de la Nueva Castilla (en: Saint Michael of New Castile) in the Tallán settlement of Tangarará on July or August of 1532.
+Piura declared its independence from Spain on 4 January 1821, a few months before Peru gained its independence on 28 July 1821.
+It is the commercial and administrative center of the Department of Piura.